Ebazhanov/monday-json/TASK.md

    1. `"200 Broadway Av"` -> `{"street": "Broadway Av", "housenumber": "200"}`
    1. `"Calle Aduana, 29"` -> `{"street": "Calle Aduana", "housenumber": "29"}`
    1. `"Calle 39 No 1540"` -> `{"street": "Calle 39", "housenumber": "No 1540"}`

-**Your Task:**

-Write a running application in the programming language of your choice including test cases and send the source code back to jobs@friday.de